hlqGit/Yahtzee-in-Java/README.md

 ## To Do
 - Add scorecard functionality
 - Create score calculations for different combonations of dice
-- Add in player turns
-- Limit player to 3 rolls per turn
 - Add restarting functionality